Mastercard Inc (MA)'s Winning Formula: Financial Metrics and Com

 - Momentum rank: 10/10

-Mastercard Inc's GF Score of 97 out of 100 signals the highest outperformance potential, with particularly high ranks in profitability, growth, and momentum, while its financial strength and GF Value ranks are relatively lower but still strong.
+Mastercard Inc's GF Score of 97 out of 100 signals the highest outperformance potential, with particularly high ranks in profitability, growth, and momentum, while its financial strength is also commendable.
+The GF Value rank, however, is moderate, suggesting that the stock may be fairly valued at the current price.

 Understanding Mastercard Inc's Business

-Mastercard Inc, with a market cap of $430.65 billion and sales of $25.1 billion, is the second-largest payment processor in the world, having processed close to over $8 trillion in transactions during 2022.
-Operating in over 200 countries and processing transactions in over 150 currencies, Mastercard Inc boasts an operating margin of 57.96%, reflecting its efficiency and profitability in the financial services sector.
+Mastercard Inc, with a market cap of $430.87 billion and sales of $25.1 billion, is the second-largest payment processor in the world, having processed close to over $8 trillion in transactions during 2022.
+Operating in over 200 countries and processing transactions in over 150 currencies, Mastercard Inc boasts an operating margin of 58.22%, reflecting its efficient business model and strong market position.

 Financial Strength Breakdown